GaussBackyard/RNAStructureIdentifier/README.md

 In [1](http://arxiv.org/abs/1909.05744), we present that  leaves  of the tree are comprised of sub-samples exhibiting a distinguished structure with high probability.
 In particular, for a Boltzmann ensemble incorporating probing data, which is well established in the literature, the probability of our framework correctly identifying the target in the leaf is greater than 90%.

+## Demonstration

+We present [a demo](http://demonstrations.wolfram.com/IdentifyingTheTargetFromRNAStructureEnsemble/) of the ensemble trees for 5S rRNA, riboswitch and long non-coding RNA.

 ## Installation

 To use the package, the only thing you need to install is Wolfram Mathematica [Free Trial](https://www.wolfram.com/mathematica/trial/).